kikito/gamera/README.md

     cam:setWorld(0,0,2000,2000)

 By default gamera will use the whole screen to display graphics.
-You can restrict the amount of screen used with `setWindowBoundaries`:
+You can restrict the amount of screen used with `setWindow`:

     cam:setWindow(0,0,800,600)